-- Apart from the annual South African R&D Survey, two baseline surveys focused on innovation in agricultural and informal enterprises, contributing to a new STI measurement framework appropriate to the developmental challenges of the global south.
-Fieldwork for both surveys was completed in 2019, creating new datasets released in 2021.
-The CeSTII team will continue to deepen this process with new questions driving the analysis of existing R&D and business innovation datasets, and the design of new datasets.
-These provide insights informing new STI measures, and creative ways to address new STI policy imperatives. - Using the STI Strategy for Africa 2024, which sets out six developmental challenges, including health, CeSTII looks at how well the country's innovation and R&D systems are oriented to address key priorities. - In relation to COVID-19, the Centre partnered with Statistics South Africa to survey the impact of lockdown on company performance, including the impact on R&D and innovation performance.
-A next step is to design short instruments for R&D and innovation performers in South Africa to gauge the impact of COVID-19 on their R&D and innovation operations. - In a quest to analyse survey data in new ways to respond to policy-relevant issues, CeSTII is working with the Department of Science and Innovation on modelling of the investment requirement for R&D investment targets in South Africa.
-Our work includes a review of trend data and micro- and macro-modelling scenarios, to propose and test the best models.
-The design of a research agenda to study the issues impacting on the achievement of national gross domestic expenditure on R&D and gross domestic product targets will follow, with the view to extend the work to other countries in the SADC region. - Our work has decision-making impact.
+- Apart from the annual South African R&D Survey and other projects mentioned, two baseline surveys focus on innovation in agricultural and informal enterprises, and contribute to a new STI measurement framework appropriate to the developmental challenges of the global South.
+Fieldwork for both surveys was completed in 2019, creating new datasets.
+The CeSTII team will continue to deepen this process with new questions driving the analysis of existing R&D and business innovation data sets, and the design of new datasets.
+These provide the basis to propose new STI measures, to find creative ways to address new STI policy imperatives. - Using the STI Strategy for Africa, which sets out six developmental challenges, including health for example, CeSTII looks at how well the country's innovation and R&D systems are oriented to address health priorities. - In relation to COVID-19, the Centre partnered with Statistics South Africa's surveys on the impact of lockdown on company performance, including questions around the impact on R&D and innovation performance.
+A next step is to design short instruments for R&D performers in South Africa to gauge the impact of COVID-19 on their R&D operations. - In a quest to analyse survey data in new ways to respond to policy-relevant issues, CeSTII is working with the Department of Science and Innovation on Modelling of the investment requirement for R&D investment targets in South Africa.
+Our work includes the review of trend data and of micro- and macro-modelling scenarios, to propose and test the best models.
+The design of a research agenda considering the issues impacting on the achievement of national gross domestic expenditure on R&D and gross domestic product targets will follow, with the view to extend work to other countries in the SADC region. - Our work has decision-making impact.
 For example, data from the annual South African R&D Survey are used continually by, among others, the Reserve Bank, Cabinet, NACI and in formats varying in scope and purpose from statistical reports, analytical reports, to fact sheets, policy dialogues and provincial policy fora targeting the private and public sectors. - ~ Dr Glenda Kruss, Centre Executive

-- How to strengthen democracy through transparent governance, accountable leadership and reinvigorated public participation/civic engagement; and - How to ensure sustainable development through peace, human and social security.
+- transparent governance, accountable leadership and reinvigorated public participation/civic engagement; and - How to ensure sustainable development through peace, human and social security.